PM Kusum Yogna subsidy in india

 The scheme has three components and is designed to help farmers lower their electricity costs and generate extra income by adopting solar power.

-In this blog, we will discuss Component A of the scheme which supports the installation of decentralized, grid-connected solar power plants.
+In this blog, we will discuss Component A of the scheme, which supports the installation of decentralized, grid-connected solar power plants.

-We’ll cover everything you need to know about KUSUM Component A — including the states where it’s active, eligibility criteria, key benefits, how it’s implemented, and the best type of inverter for these projects.
+We’ll cover everything you need to know about PM KUSUM Component A — including the states where it’s active, eligibility criteria, key benefits, how it’s implemented, and the best type of inverter for these projects.

-What is PM KUSUM Component A?
+What is PM KUSUM Scheme – Component A?

 With the latest amendments, even farmers with pastureland or marshy land can benefit from the scheme.
 And for small farmers, states have the flexibility to allow projects smaller than 500 kW if it’s technically and commercially feasible.